Protecting Kids from BPA

 Canada announced in April 2008 that it would ban BPA in baby bottles and restrict its use in infant formula cans.
 Since then, Belgium and Denmark have banned BPA from all infant feeding and food packaging.
-France took a bigger step and banned BPA in baby bottles and food packaging for children up to age 3, and Sweden is exploring a broad ban on BPA as well.
+France took a bigger step and banned BPA in all food packaging beginning in 2015, and Sweden is exploring a broad ban on BPA as well.
 Even China has promised to ban BPA from baby bottles.

 Related Blog Posts